a-theory/confusion161/README.md

 about it.

 `to start: `

+1. configure docker and kubernetes
-1. start frontend app
+2. start frontend app
-2. start backend app
+3. start backend app

 🔥 `also check `